 III.
 Why is it invasive?

 IV.
-What is it's ecological impact?
+What is its ecological impact?

 V. What steps are being taken to mitigate its effects?